Egaytan23/Egaytan23/README.md

 • Spawner system
 • Moving NPC
 • Moving animation for the player
-• Special abilities for enemies that work together with basic attack
+• Special abilities for enemies that work together with the basic attack

 ## 🛠️ Tech Stack
 • C# • Unity • JavaScript • Git • Python